-I use different setups when I am fishing under a float with steelhead jigs and other setups when I am casting and twitching or bouncing jigs.
+I use a different jig setup when I am fishing under a float with steelhead jigs than I do when using other setups like when I’m casting and twitching jigs along the bottom, or Drift Fishing, or when Bottom Bouncing jigs.

 Float Fishing Steelhead Jig Setup